Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 #### 2015 Paris Climate Convention
 The PCC in 2015 attempted to build on the successes of the Kyoto protocol whilst also modernising it.

+## Management strategies for water
+There are global strategies that have the potential to protect the water cycle.

+### Forestry techniques
+The protection of forests ensures that areas on a local scale are protected from increased